Unemployment Insurance Tax (FUTA/SUTA): Tennessee

 Author: Vicki M. Lambert, The Payroll Advisor

-- Tennessee uses the ABC test to determine who is an employee for state unemployment insurance (SUI) tax purposes.
-See ABC Test.
+- Tennessee uses the IRS's 20-factor test to determine who is an employee for state unemployment insurance (SUI) tax purposes.
+See The IRS 20-Factor Test of Employment Status.

 - The law defines wages for SUI purposes as all compensation for personal services, including salaries, commissions, bonuses and the cash value of all compensation paid in any medium other than cash.
 See SUI Taxable Wages.